Examination of voluntary motor skills of the fingers. G

 - “palm” - “fist”;

-CONCLUSIONS: SMOOTH, LACK OF SMOOTHNESS; ACCURATE, INACCURATE; TENSIONED; CHAINED; TEMP IS BREAKED, TEMP IS NOT BREAKED; SWITCHING FAULT YES, NO; SYNKINESIA; HYPERKINESIS; CANNOT KEEP POSTURE; MOVEMENT FAIL; PERFORMANCE CORRECT
+CONCLUSIONS: SMOOTH, LACK OF SMOOTHNESS; ACCURATE, INACCURATE; TENSE; BINDED; THE TEMP IS DISRUPTED, THE TEMP IS NOT DISTURBED; SWITCHING DECISION IS, NO; SYNKINESIA; HYPERKINESIS; CANNOT MAINTAIN THE SET POSITION; MOVEMENT FAILS; EXECUTION CORRECT

 1. The structure of the articulatory apparatus

-A. Mimic muscles at rest: nasolabial folds are pronounced, smoothed; nasolabial folds are symmetrical, asymmetrical; mouth open, mouth closed; there is salivation, no; there is asymmetry of the lips, no; lips close tightly, freely; hyperkinesis is, no
+A. Mimic muscles at rest: nasolabial folds are pronounced and smoothed; nasolabial folds are symmetrical, asymmetrical; mouth open, mouth closed; drooling yes or no; lip asymmetry, yes or no; lips close tightly, freely; hyperkinesis yes, no

-B. Lips: natural thickness, thick, splitting of the upper lip, postoperative scars, labial frenulum, shortened upper frenulum
+B. Lips: natural thickness, thick, cleft upper lip, postoperative scars, labial frenulum, shortened short frenulum of the upper

-B. Teeth: smooth, healthy, located outside the jaw arch, small, rare, crooked, underdeveloped, carious, normal size, diastema
+B. Teeth: smooth, healthy, located outside the jaw arch, small, sparse, crooked, underdeveloped, carious, normal size, diastema

 Bite: physiological, open anterior, open lateral, unilateral, bilateral

-Jaw structure: progenia (displacement of the lower jaw forward), prognathia, norm
+Jaw structure: progenia (displacement of the lower jaw forward), prognathia, normal

-B. Hard palate: domed, excessively narrow, high, flat, low, cleft palate, cleft alveolar process, submucosal cleft, normal
+B. Hard palate: domed, excessively narrow, high, flat, low, cleft of the hard palate, cleft alveolar process, submucosal cleft, normal

-G. Uvulya: absent, shortened, split, hanging motionless along the middle line, deviated to the side, normal
+G. Uvulya: absent, shortened, split, hangs motionless along the middle pine, deviates to the side, normal

 D. Language: thick, flaccid, tense, small, long, narrow, parts of the tongue are not expressed, pulled deep into the mouth, outside the oral cavity, normal

-E. Hyoid frenulum: short, elastic, stretched, incremented, inelastic, norm
+E. Hyoid frenulum: short, elastic, stretched, incremented, inelastic, normal

 Lips: